Usage

 s and RealOutput

-s has been chosen, as with these ports, one can directly work with the systems provided by the blocks module of the ModelingToolkitStandardLibrary, which provides useful systems such as PID-controllers or mathematical transformations.
+s has been chosen in order to directly work with the useful systems provided by the blocks module of the ModelingToolkitStandardLibrary such as PID-controllers or mathematical transformations.

 Example

-The following example shows how to connect the individual systems to a combined model.
+The following example shows how to connect individual systems to a combined model.

-As an example we choose a disinfection and use the predefined process OzoneDisinfection with two state variables (the soluble ozone concentration SO3 and the bacteria concentration XB).
+As an example we choose a disinfection and use the predefined process OzoneDisinfection with two state variables (the soluble ozone concentration S_O3

 For this simple example, a single CSTR fed by a constant influent of both bacteria and ozone is used.
 In the CSTR, the provided process for disinfection with ozone is employed.
 This is schematically depicted as: